The weights of simple modules in Category $\mathscr{O}$ for Kac-Moody algebras: Statements of results

 \subsection{Acknowledgments}

-It is a pleasure to thank Michel Brion, Daniel Bump, Shrawan Kumar, James Lepowsky, Sam Raskin, Geordie Williamson, and Zhiwei Yun for valuable discussions.
-The work of G.D.~was partially supported by the Department of Defense (DoD) through the NDSEG fellowship.
+It is a pleasure to thank Asilata Bapat, Michel Brion, Daniel Bump, Galyna Dobrovolska, Ian Grojnowski, Shrawan Kumar, James Lepowsky, Sam Raskin, Geordie Williamson, and Zhiwei Yun for valuable discussions.
+The work of G.D.~is partially supported by the Department of Defense (DoD) through the NDSEG fellowship.
+A.K.~was partially supported by Ramanujan Fellowship grant SB/S2/RJN-121/2017, MATRICS grant MTR/2017/000295, and SwarnaJayanti Fellowship grants SB/SJF/2019-20/14 and DST/SJF/MS/2019/3 from SERB and DST (Govt.~of India), by grant F.510/25/CAS-II/2018(SAP-I) from UGC (Govt.~of India), and by a Young Investigator Award from the Infosys Foundation.